Schwalben Law Firm | Lee M. Schwalben, M.D., J.D., LLC

 • File your case within Louisiana’s statute of limitations for medical malpractice

-At Lee M. Schwalben, M.D., J.D., LLC, we have decades of experience handling medical negligence and birth injury cases.
-From the moment you reach out, we’ll fight for answers, accountability, and the financial support your family needs.
-Our team is committed to making sure your child gets the resources needed to live a full and supported life.
+Mr. Schwalben has decades of experience handling medical negligence and birth injury cases.
+From the moment you reach out, he’ll fight for answers, accountability, and the financial support your family needs.
+His team is committed to making sure your child gets the resources needed to live a full and supported life.

 Fortunately, the law allows you to seek compensation for both economic (the calculable losses) and non-economic (the subjective losses) damages: